-If you’re considering changing tennis racquets or you’re just about to choose a new racquet, it’s very important that you choose the right grip size.
+If you’re considering changing tennis racquets or you’re just about to choose a new racquet, it’s very important that you know how to find your tennis racquet grip size.

 The tennis racquet grip size is the measurement of the thickness, perimeter, outline or circumference of the handle which is usually measured 2½” above the butt cap.
 Grip sizes in the United States usually range from 4” (101.6 mm) to 4¾” (123 mm).
 In Europe, tennis racquet grip size is typically rated from 0 to 5.